 - Respect of people and the environment (i.e. to ensure that EU laws enshrine the duty of corporations to respect human rights and the environment throughout their operations worldwide, etc.)

 “These are issues that are at the core of Slow Food’s mission and on which European decision-makers will have a say in the next few years.
 It is imperative that candidates for the European Parliament and voters alike take a stand for the sustainability of food systems in Europe and globally,” says Marta Messa, director of Slow Food’s European Office.

 Meanwhile today, the Slow Food Youth Network celebrates the third edition of World Disco Soup Day, which addresses food waste by making soup from vegetables that would have been thrown away in various European cities, including Amsterdam, Berlin and Rome.
 The events in Europe will also encourage young voters to cast their votes for candidates who stand for a sustainable future.
 Building up to the elections, the Slow Food Youth Network will organize photo actions and reverse graffiti campaigns.
 The map of the World Disco Soup Day Events in Europe is available here.

 Slow Food Europe and our Youth Network are certain: #FoodisPolitics

-We must vote for candidates who respect European values and care about the future of European agriculture and food.
+We cannot just blame decision-makers: we elect them.
+That is why Slow Food Europe has joined the Europe-wide This Time I’m Voting campaign, which unites dozens of European non-governmental organizations, calling upon EU citizens to vote.
+Have your say!
+Vote for the candidates who respect European values and care about the future of European agriculture and food.
 Together, we can shape the Europe that we want.